 Advanced study and practice of therapeutic psychology with an emphasis on mental health services in schools.
-Prerequisite(s): PSYC 603 and/or permission of instructor (open to majors only).
+Prerequisite(s): PSYC 603 and/or permission of instructor.
+Notes: Open to majors only.
 Offered in spring.

 612. Psychological Assessment for Intervention III (3).